danirod/danirod.dev/README.md

 - Build the app: `npm run build`
 - Test in production: `npm run preview`

+## i18n notes

+Situation:

+- Spanish is configured at https://danirod.dev/es
+- English is configured at https://danirod.dev/en
+- Visiting either one of both should provide the contents in the given language.
+- Visiting https://danirod.dev should 302 to the appropiate language based on the Accept-Language header.

+Additional requirements (should be covered by nuxt-i18n but take a look):

+- Make sure that the html tag has the proper lang="" attribute.
+- Make sure that there are hreflang references in the head.

 ## Known issues

 In development mode on Firefox, the page sometimes freezes during a hot code